aafvca/NHL_API_testing/README.md

 # Conclusion
 After the execution of this test cases I can conclude that the people function is not updated regularly, I found incorrect or sometimes no data for some players.
-The teams function seems to be in better shape but more testing is required
+The teams function seems to be in better shape but more testing is required, some of the tests that can be included are:

+- Invalid values in the requests
+- POST and DELETE requests to update the data structure

 # Appendix (File Description)